LAbou-Assaleh/Last-of-the-Weave/DECISIONS.md

   - Simplifies the handling of state-specific behavior

 ## Game Mechanics

+### Character Type System
+- **Decision**: Implement three distinct character types (Warrior, Mage, Ranger) with unique attributes
+- **Rationale**:
+  - Provides gameplay variety and replayability
+  - Allows players to choose a playstyle that suits their preferences
+  - Creates strategic depth through different character strengths and weaknesses
+  - Establishes a foundation for future character-specific abilities and upgrades

 ### Auto-Attack System
 - **Decision**: Implement auto-attacking for the player character